r4ds/bookclub-Advanced_R/README.md

 - Presentations: each week a presenter will give a talk tying the chapter to the XXX dataset.
 We will also be recording these presentations for those who cannot attend.

+- data: The dataset we will be using for presentations

 # Meeting Schedule
 - 2020-04-02: Introductions and Meeting Format